project-gemmi/gemmi/docs/hkl.rst

 MTZ format has textual headers and a binary data table, where all numbers are stored in a 32-bit floating point format.
 The headers, as well as data, are stored in class ``Mtz``.
+We have two types of MTZ files:

+* merged -- single record per (*hkl*) reflection
+* unmerged -- multi-record

-The columns of data are grouped hierarchically (Project -> Crystal -> Dataset -> Column), but normally the column name is all that is needed, and the hierarchy can be ignored.
+In merged files the columns of data are grouped hierarchically (Project -> Crystal -> Dataset -> Column).
+Normally, the column name is all that is needed; the hierarchy can be ignored.
 In Gemmi, the hierarchy is flattened: we have a list of columns and a list of datasets.
 Each columns is associated with one dataset, and each dataset has properties ``dataset_name``, ``project_name`` and ``crystal_name``, which is enough to reconstruct the tree-like hierarchy if needed.

+In unmerged files it is records, not columns, that are the associated with datasets.
+The BATCH column links records to batches (~ diffraction images).
+The batch header, in turn, stores dataset ID.

 Reading
 -------